Fractures of the talus include a broad spectrum of injuries from occult fractures of the talar process to displaced talar neck fractures.

 Fractures of the talar dome may be further classified into coronal, sagittal, horizontal, or crush fractures.

-The fractures of body of talus occurs by compression or shearing forces.
-Calcaneus, tibia, talar neck are usually associated injuries.
+The fractures of the body of talus occur by compression or shearing forces.
+Calcaneus, tibia, talar neck are usually associated with injuries.

 Lateral Process Fractures

 These are also known as snowboarder’s fractures.
 It is an eversion injury.
 The lateral process is caught between the lateral malleolus of the fibula above it and the calcaneus below it; the injury may also be caused by inversion and dorsiflexion.